Card Control by SeanDevine, PigCake, BigBlindMedia, AMillionCardTricks, Thecardists, ReidFerry, SaturnMagicShop, BAM_magic, and oscar

 BigBlindMedia says...

-Pullflip allows switching a card in the middle of the deck with the top card undetectably, feeling organic once mastered for practical card magic applications.
+Pullflip allows switching a card in the middle of the deck with the top card undetectably.
+The technique feels organic once mastered, making it practical for card magicians.

 oscar says...

-The trick uses a combination of card control and double lift for revelation, with no gimmicked cards required, emphasizing smooth handling and natural misdirection.
+The trick uses a combination of card control and double lift for the revelation.
+No gimmicked cards or advanced sleight-of-hand are required, making it accessible.

 PigCake says...